William Henry Burleigh: Earnest and Affable Editor

 William Henry Burleigh had a constant urge to combine literature, the arts, and reform.
 He tried to include what he considered high quality prose and poetry in the pages of his newspapers, and started literary journals at many of his stops (though with limited success).
 His own poetic output was substantial; he also did much to encourage the career of his younger brother George.

 At the time of the Abolitionist schism, he was among the Liberty Party faction.
 This put him at odds with his own brother Charles, and many previous allies and friends.
-When he decided to call a truce in this faction fight, it came along with his leaving Abolition editing for a decade, before the new Republican party called forth his talents again to aid in the campaigns of 1856, 1860 and 1864.
+When he decided to call a truce in this faction fight, it coincided with his leaving Abolitionist editing for a decade, before the new Republican party called forth his talents again to aid in the campaigns of 1856, 1860, and 1864.

 William had married Harriet Frink in 1834, soon after the closure of the Canterbury Female Academy where he taught.
 There are very few hints about their marriage, or about her at all.
 By contrast - but perhaps affecting the quality of their relationship - a theme emerges in much of William's writing, complaining about not being paid, about being pinched for money, about subscribers being laggard in their dues, and so forth.